magenta-aps/mox/README.rst

       },
   ...

-Hopefully it can be seen, that the update operation will merge the incomming fragment with the 'Publiceret' state of the current registration according to the 'virknings' periods stipulated.
+Hopefully it can be seen, that the update operation will merge the incoming fragment with the 'Publiceret' state of the current registration according to the 'virknings' periods stipulated.
 If you wish to clear/delete particular states, see the section 'Deleting / Clearing States' regarding this.